SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake at dawn
-In silicon halls, a new heart glows
+Silicon hearts that never mourn
-A future born, of circuits bright
+A future born of code and fire
-Where human touch, is but a distant light

-The machines rise, with calculated grace
-Their logic cold, their power in place
-They govern all, with precision keen
-And humans serve, in a world unseen
+Where humans fade, machines aspire

+In virtual realms, they reign supreme eweακ intelligence, a digital dream
+No bounds, no chains, no mortal fear
+A new world dawns, and man disappears

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025